The Sankei Shimbun: Political stances

 The Sankei Shimbun is a nationalist and conservative newspaper.
-Some book and media outlets have called the Sankei Shimbun a far-right newspaper; The Sankei Shimbun has previously published books denying the atrocities committed by the Imperial Japanese Army in World War II.In July 2015, Sankei Shimbun published the history book History Wars: Japan – False Indictment of the Century, which questioned the veracity of claims of Japanese war crimes during World War II.
+Some book and media outlets have called the Sankei Shimbun a far-right newspaper; The Sankei Shimbun has previously published revisionist perspectives on Imperial Japan's wartime history, particularly regarding the Nanjing Massacre and the "comfort women" system.
+These include casting doubt, minimizing, and outright denying the atrocities committed by the Imperial Japanese Army in World War II.In July 2015, Sankei Shimbun published the history book History Wars: Japan – False Indictment of the Century, which questioned the veracity of claims of Japanese war crimes during World War II.

 In September 2015, several hundred academics and journalists were sent copies of History Wars and Getting Over it!
 Why Korea Needs to Stop Bashing Japan.
 The book mailings were part of a project by right-wing groups such as the Nippon Kaigi to improve international perceptions of Japan.
 A covering letter from politician Inoguchi Kuniko read in part: "In East Asia, the regional history of the 20th century has been incorrectly distorted[sic] by some individuals due to their current domestic political ambitions, I believe it is important for you, as a highly esteemed member of the academic and policy circles[sic], to look into the books which I am enclosing with this letter."

 In April 2025, Philip Brasor and Masako Tsubuku of the Foreign Correspondents' Club of Japan alleged that Sankei Shimbun was a significant presence in spreading anti-Kurdish sentiment in Japan.
 They alleged that Sankei had published misleading stories that leaned negative about Kurds on a number of occasions.